nubificus/vaccel-tutorials/lab5/README.md

 };
 ```

 Underneath in this same file, we have the operation name array ```vaccel_op_name``` and we can just add the description of the operation in the relevant position.
+In this case, we can add `foo` as the description.

 Great, now we can save this file and return back `/include/ops` directory.